Aesica/RMMV/README.md

 - Can add individual skills as actor commands
 - Features a basic limit break system that utilizes TP

+**8/23/2020 - 1.4**
+- Removed the plugin paramter for selecting the order of single skill commands vs skilltype commands
+- Replaced the removed plugin parameter with one that allows the user to customize the order of ALL command types
+- The designated Limit command (if used) can be included in the command order to create it in that particular location rather than having it overwrite the attack command.
+Excluding "limit" from the command order will cause it to overwrite the attack command as it did previously.
+- Added a <Seal Item> note tag that allows the item command to be sealed by states, equips, etc

 **4/7/2020 - 1.3**
 - Added the ability to place commands into left and right sub-menus in the actor command window.
 FF-style Guard is now a thing
 - Added compatibility for putting the Equip command from YEP_ChangeBattleEquip into the left or right menus